roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-03 ****** byJust_Plain_Bob© Tasha's father was already there sitting in a booth when I got to the Hilton's restaurant.
+Tasha's father was already there sitting in a booth when I got to the Hilton's restaurant.
 He stood up when I got to the booth and offered me his hand.
 I took it and we shook hands and then I sat down.
 The waitress showed up and I just ordered coffee.

  "You are curious I would imagine" he said and I nodded a yes.